Kishan-kumar2020/new-project/README.md

 # TODO
 Try to add gender in the backend
-Add the other fields while signing up - Age, PhotoURL, gender
+Add the other fields while signing up - Age, gender